 "But to pressure-cook what is already there.
 To make it tender, attractive, and easy to digest."

-He's passionate, he says, on building up relationships in the diocese – and passionate too, about seeking a better deal for those at the bottom of the heap.
+He's passionate, he says, about building up relationships in the diocese – and passionate too, about seeking a better deal for those at the bottom of the heap.

 Bishop-elect Cama likes to quote John Wesley who, when he became famous, made lots of money – almost all of which he gave away.